ckeditor/ckeditor4-docs/docs/guide/dev/installation/README.md

 Instead of downloading CKEditor to your server and hosting it you can also use the CDN version.
 Go to the [official CKEditor CDN](http://cdn.ckeditor.com/) page for more details.

-## CKEditor 4 Framework Integrations
+## Integrate with popular frameworks

 ### CKEditor 4 Angular Integration

-To install the Official CKEditor 4 Angular Component package run:
+To install the Official CKEditor 4 Angular Component run:

 ```bash
 npm install --save ckeditor4-angular
 ```

-By default it will automatically fetch latest CKEditor 4 [Standard-All preset](https://ckeditor.com/cke4/presets-all) via CDN.
+By default it will automatically fetch the latest CKEditor 4 [Standard-All preset](https://ckeditor.com/cke4/presets-all) via CDN.
 Check the {@link guide/dev/integration/angular/README integration guides} on how it can be changed and how to configure the component to fit you needs.

 ### CKEditor 4 React Integration

-To install the Official CKEditor 4 React Component package run:
+To install the Official CKEditor 4 React Component run:

 ```bash
 npm install --save ckeditor4-react
 ```

-By default it will automatically fetch latest CKEditor 4  [Standard preset](https://ckeditor.com/cke4/presets-all)  via CDN.
+By default it will automatically fetch the latest CKEditor 4 [Standard-All preset](https://ckeditor.com/cke4/presets-all) via CDN.
 Check the {@link guide/dev/integration/react/README integration guides} on how it can be changed and how to configure the component to fit you needs.

 ### CKEditor 4 Vue Integration

-CKEditor Vue Integration is under developement.
+{@link guide/dev/integration/vue/README CKEditor 4 Vue Integration} is under development.

 ## Trying Out